arrunzo/apprendeneolatino/docs/lessons/13. Negatives Words and Negation/negation_with_non.md

 | (Èo) non lo conosco. | I don't know him. |
 | (Tu) non me lo has mostrato. | You have not shown me it. |

-Keep in mind again that subject pronouns are usually not used with the conjugation.
+Remember that subject pronouns are usually not used with the conjugation.